Monday, November 23, 2020

 Varhi managed to let out a snort.
 “What’s wrong with me…?
 Might be easier to list the things that are right with me, but let’s see…

-“I’ve been here for nearly a week… by myself… fighting those things and other more things which are equally as horrifying or even arguably worse… I ran out of real food days ago… my only diet lately has been worms and a handful of berries of questionable origin… and I’ve been beaten and tossed around to a bloody pulp by those things… and I’m sure that green foggy crap I’ve been breathing in to keep these bastards back away from my camp hasn’t been exactly healthy, either…”
+“I’ve been here for over a week… by myself… fighting those things and other more things which are equally as horrifying or even arguably worse… I ran out of real food days ago… my only diet lately has been worms and a handful of berries of questionable origin… and I’ve been beaten and tossed around to a bloody pulp by those things… and I’m sure that green foggy crap I’ve been breathing in to keep these bastards back away from my camp hasn’t been exactly healthy, either…”

 “...Fog?”
 Sairek asked.

-“...You guys didn’t see the green fog when you guys jumped down here…?”
+“...You guys... didn’t see the green fog when you guys jumped down here…?”
 Varhi asked.

-“Oh, that’s not good, then… maybe it’s starting to spread after all…” Varhi coughed.
+“Oh...
+That’s not good, then… Maybe it’s starting to spread after all…” Varhi coughed.
 “It was pretty visible when I came here…”

 Varhi weakly moved his hand and pointed with his thumb back northwards.
 “My camp is just a couple minutes that way, a bit off the path… it’s close enough from here that I heard you guys yelling, in any case…”